All you need to know about Amber Wine

 Amber wine can be produced using a variety of grape varieties and winemaking techniques.
 However, the one defining characteristic of amber wine is prolonged skin contact during fermentation.

 The grape juice is left in contact with the skins and stems for several days, weeks, or even months, depending on the desired flavor profile.
 This process extracts the phenolic compounds from the skins and stems, which give the wine its tannic structure and unique flavor profile.
+In case of Moossah Amber wine, the skin contact period is 28 days.

-Tasting Notes of Amber Wine Amber wine is characterized by its distinct amber color, which ranges from pale gold to deep orange.
+Amber wine is characterized by its distinct amber color, which ranges from pale gold to deep orange.
 The wine’s aroma and flavor profile vary depending on the grape variety, terroir, and winemaking techniques used.

 Typically, amber wine has a complex flavor profile that combines fruity, floral, and spicy notes with a tannic structure and a slight bitterness.
 The wine is also known for its long finish, which lingers on the palate.

-Moossah Wines Amber
+Moossah Amber Dry IWSC Gold

 Moossah Amber Dry is a unique and flavorful wine made from a blend of Voskehat and Muscat grapes.
 With its deep amber color and complex flavor profile, it's the perfect choice for those who enjoy exploring the world of wine and trying new and exciting blends.